Most Dangerous’ Spy’

 On one production I had been required to step in at the last minute and change all the 58 pattern webbing belts to depict the units realistically for how they would wear them.
 For example the difference in equipment from an SAS soldier to a line infantry unit where an SAS soldier’s equipment and weapons would be more personalised and not standardised as a line unit.

 The Props department were being led by a Google image they had been sent by a ‘Historian’ thinking the men in the picture were SAS troopers.
 Until I pointed out the unit was a light infantry regiment.

 Turned out the Historian had never served in the military so had no idea on how servicemen adapt issued equipment.
 Current in-service unit insignia, badges, medals and flags are another gray area and sometime due to copy write laws productions are not always permitted to use these in films due to restrictions imposed by the MOD or DOD, so close alternatives have to be designed and made from scratch.

 I expect that more than half of you reading this never knew that!
 There are also situations when heads of departments looking at savings feel they only need a technical adviser to train actors for a few hours then are no longer required during filming so to save money.
-This has proved to be counter productive as there is no one to correct obvious mistakes on set.

 The actors and background are just that, actors.
 They are not soldiers and would not remember a few days training.
 So an experienced adviser should always be on set to remind, revise and be on hand for any questions.